csound-flossmanual/csound-floss/book/01-d-random.md

         0dbfs = 1
         seed = 0 ;seeding from current time

-    \...

 2. Random number generation in Csound can be done at any rate.
 The type of the output variable tells you whether you are generating random values at i-, k- or a-rate.
-Many random opcodes can work at all these rates, for instance random:\
+Many random opcodes can work at all these rates, for instance random:

         1) ires  random  imin, imax
         2) kres  random  kmin, kmax